OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 Configure maximum number of open files ......................................

+We strongly recommend to increase significantly the kernel's ``fs.file-max`` limit on **all Slurm compute nodes**!

-The slurmd_ service is configured by default with a Systemd_ limit on the number of open files in the service file ``/usr/lib/systemd/system/slurmd.service``::
+The default slurmd_ service is configured with a Systemd_ limit on the number of open files in the service file ``/usr/lib/systemd/system/slurmd.service``::

   LimitNOFILE=131072